JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 </table>

-### GitHub.com
+### GitHub

-Users can sign in to TeamCity with a GitHub.com account.
+Users can sign in to TeamCity with their GitHub.com and GitHub Enterprise accounts.
+TeamCity provides three independent modules for this task.

-Before enabling this module, you need to configure a [GitHub.com connection](configuring-connections.md#GitHub) in the Root project's settings and a dedicated application in GitHub.
+* The **GitHub.com** module requires that you create an [OAuth GitHub.com connection](configuring-connections.md#GitHub) for the Root project.
+* The **GitHub Enterprise** module requires that you create an [OAuth GitHub Enterprise connection](configuring-connections.md#GitHub) for the Root project.
+* The **GitHub App** module requires that you create a [GitHub App](configuring-connections.md#GitHub) for the Root project.
+This connection type is available for both GitHub.com and GitHub Enterprise users.

-To sign in, click the GitHub icon above the login form and, after the redirect, approve the TeamCity application.
-If a user with your GitHub email is registered and this email is verified both [in TeamCity](enabling-email-verification.md) and in GitHub, this GitHub account will be mapped to the respective TeamCity user, and you will be signed in.
-Otherwise, TeamCity will create a new user profile, unless this option is disabled\*.
+To sign in, users must click the GitHub icon above the Username field.
+If a user with this GitHub email is already registered and the email is verified both [in TeamCity](enabling-email-verification.md) and in GitHub, the user's GitHub account will be mapped to the respective TeamCity user, and this user will be signed in.

+Otherwise, TeamCity creates a new user profile.
+You can disable this behavior via the corresponding authentication module setting.
+In this case, only users who are already registered will be able to sign in.
 It is also possible to [map existing TeamCity users](#User+Authentication+Settings) with GitHub.com profiles.

+All three modules have identical settings:

 <table>